chavi362/Icy-Tower/README.md

 3. Register for the game, enter your details, and proceed.

 4. Choose a character and difficulty level to start playing.
+## If you find this project useful or interesting, please consider giving it a star ⭐️.
+Your support is highly appreciated!
 ## Contributing

 We welcome contributions from the community to help improve the Icy Tower Game.
 If you would like to contribute, please follow these steps: